dgraph-io/dgraph/wiki/content/graphql/queries/aggregate.md

 #### Examples

-Exampl: Fetch the total number of `posts`.
+Example: Fetch the total number of `posts`.

 ```graphql
    query {